 The 10 Best Postal Scales

 This wiki has been updated 39 times since it was first published in August of 2015.
 Whether you work for a shipping company, distribution warehouse, or small business that mails packages on a regular basis, you can ensure accurate postage rate calculations using one of these handy postal scales.
 Many of our options are capable of running on batteries, USB cables, and/or conventional AC power, with the capacity for weighing anything from letters to 400-pound boxes.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes